Ablebil/sea-catering-fe/README.md

 - The `.env.example` file is available as a reference.
 - For standard development, there are no mandatory variables.
 - If you add an external API integration, add the variables to `.env` and document them here.

 ---

-## Contributing

-Contributions are welcome\!
-Please fork this repository, create a new branch, and submit a pull request.

-**Quick guide:**

-- Follow the existing code style (see ESLint & Tailwind)
-- Use TypeScript for all components
-- Include a clear description in every PR

----